davepinch/pinchy.cc/collections/_fragments/would-a-pastor-do-that.md

 ---
 title: "Would a pastor do that?"
 date: 2022-06-05
-related:
+related: "no, a pastor would not do that"
-  - "no, a pastor would not do that"
+type: fragment
 tags:
   - fragment
 ---